-You need essential fatty acids to your diet.
-Yep - they promote a strong immune system.
-EFAs also help reduce inflammation, which rises after intense workouts.
-Dietary essential fats promote faster recovery.
+You need essential fatty acids in your diet.
+Yep, they promote a strong immune system.
+Dietary essential fats also promote faster recovery.

 Brazil nuts contain high levels of healthy fats, so they're good dietary options for those sent reeling by "fish issues."
 These South American mainstays come from the largest trees in the Amazon Rain Forest.

 Kill two deficiencies with one half-shell!
 Consider oysters as your protein source and simultaneous immune-function support.
 (Added bonus: the aphrodisiac effect.)
-Oysters are loaded with zinc, a mineral that helps strengthen the immune system and improves resistance to infection, as noted in the American Journal of Clinical Nutrition.
+Oysters are loaded with zinc, a mineral that helps strengthen the immune system, as noted in the American Journal of Clinical Nutrition.

 The last food to add to your diet to help promote a stronger immune system is brown rice.
 It's packed with selenium, already mentioned as a key player to foster a good immune response.
 Brown rice provides complex carbs to the body, providing energy you'll need to fend off invading bacteria.